INSIDE: Roam the Gnome’s Ultimate List of Disney Tips with Toddlers.

-I LOVED this character meal and the venue and the food, including a chance to pick from a Norwegian buffet for the entree and a tray of Norwegian sweets to try, was delicious.
+And the food, including a chance to pick from a Norwegian buffet for the entree and a tray of Norwegian sweets to try, was delicious!

 No. 21: Don’t deny yourself a Starbucks Chocolate Brownie

-Head to Starbucks on Main Street in Disney World for a sweet ending to both days at Magic Kingdom.
+Head to Starbucks on Main Street in Disney World for a sweet ending to your days at Magic Kingdom.

 The bakery in Starbucks on Main Street had a pretty awesome selection of cakes.